Garden City, Louisiana

 Garden City is an unincorporated community in St. Mary Parish, Louisiana, United States.
 The community is on the south bank of the Bayou Teche, 3 mi southeast of Franklin and 2 mi west of Centerville another unincorporated community.
 Garden City had a post office until it closed on September 24, 2011; it still has its own ZIP code, 70540.

+History

+Garden City was founded as a company town by the Albert Hanson Lumber Company.
+In 1993, two former company properties were added to the National Register of Historic Places: Hanson Lumber Company Office and Hanson Lumber Company Owner's House.

 Education

 Garden City is served by the Centerville School (K-12) of the St. Mary Parish School Board, located in Centerville.